Speed-ESP/speed-framework/docs/modbus/README.md

    - Consider latency requirements

 2. **Packager Selection**
-   - Use MBAP for TCP/IP communications
-   - Use RTU for binary serial connections
-   - Use ASCII for text-only systems
+   - Let transports provide their default packagers for standard usage
+   - Override with custom packagers only for special requirements
    - Choose appropriate packager for your device's protocol

 3. **Performance Optimization**